tooploox/tooploox.github.io/_posts/2015-05-15-sharing-with-android.markdown

 There is bunch of rules, that one should keep in mind when sharing content, some of them are [described in Android training](http://developer.android.com/training/sharing/send.html), other in [Intent](http://developer.android.com/reference/android/content/Intent.html) class docs.

-The truth is, there are some of the apps out there, that follow [the contract](http://developer.android.com/reference/android/content/Intent.html#EXTRA_TEXT) introduced by Google, and there are [some](http://facebook.com/), that break it [with cold blood](https://developers.facebook.com/bugs/332619626816423).
+The truth is, some apps out there, that follow [the contract](http://developer.android.com/reference/android/content/Intent.html#EXTRA_TEXT) introduced by Google, and there are [some](http://facebook.com/), that break it [with cold blood](https://developers.facebook.com/bugs/332619626816423).

-Regardless of reason, there are cases, where you'd like to filter out the apps, that will be displayed in share dialog.
+Regardless of the reason, there are cases, where you'd like to filter out the apps, that will be displayed in share dialog.
 Or you'd like to write custom dialog.
 Anyway, you'd like to have some control over the sharing dialog behaviour.

-If that's the case, you're in correct place! :)
+If that's the case, you're in the right place! :)

 ### Show me the code!